 Health food enthusiasts know that generic table salt isn’t the best food choice.
 Sea salt, Himalayan salt, and others grace their tables.
-But what is the best salt for fermenting foods?
-In this post, we will take a look at the different kinds of salts and the pros and cons for each one.
+But what is the best salt for fermenting vegetables?
+In this post, we’ll take a look at the different kinds of salts and the pros and cons for each one.

 When it comes to fermenting vegetables, some recipes eschew the use of salt and call for seaweed or certain herbs.
 Most likely, they turn out a mushy product.
 Others may call for whey.
 But since whey is a dairy product, it may not work for some folks.
 Historically, home economists used salt for a reason.
 It worked.
 Now, which salt to use is the question.